T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 A job with `nextRun`=0 or `inProgress`!=0 won't never be started.

-Due to checking `inProgress`, jobs will never run in parallel, even if a job needs more than 1 minute (intervall system cron).
+Due to checking `inProgress`, jobs will never run in parallel, even if a job needs more than 1 minute (interval system cron).

 Job: repeating